 Research is defined as a systematic investigation designed to develop or contribute to generalizable knowledge.
 Experimental treatments or tests are novel or unproven approaches that are outside accepted standards of care.
 Research involving human subjects raises many potential ethical concerns.
 To ensure that these ethical concerns are addressed—and to improve the overall quality of research—Gundersen Clinic, Ltd., Gundersen Lutheran Medical Center, Inc., and the Gundersen Medical Foundation have established a review process.
 This review process applies to all employees of Gundersen Health System.

 Any research that involves human subjects or medical information about individuals and any treatments or tests that are experimental (unproven), including retrospective reviews of medical records, must be approved by the Human Subjects Committee/Institutional Review Board (HSC/IRB) before the research or experiment begins.
-In a few limited instances, the Director of Research or the Chair of the HSC may determine that a project is exempt from review.
+In a few limited instances, the Director of Research, the Chair of the HSC/IRB, or the IRB Coordinator may determine that a project is exempt from review.
 This decision will be communicated to the researcher in writing.